©2023 OnPay, Inc.

 Even though D.C. isn’t technically a state, unfortunately, you’re still responsible for paying State Unemployment Insurance (SUI).

-The unemployment wage base for the District of Columbia is $9,000 for 2020.
-State Unemployment Insurance ranges from 1.6% to 7.0% and is 2.7% for a new employer.
+The unemployment wage base for the District of Columbia is $9,000 for 2023.
+State Unemployment Insurance ranges from 1.9% to 7.4% and is 2.7% for a new employer.
+Their employer handbook may be helpful too.

 Now that you have state and federal taxes accounted for, you’re ready to spread the wealth and write those checks.